canonical/lxd/doc/rest-api.md

 ### Standard return value

-For a standard synchronous operation, the following dict is returned:
+For a standard synchronous operation, the following JSON object is returned:

 ```js
 {